 How do I properly mow sod?

-It is suggested that you wait at least 7 days, or until the grass has started to root before you mow your new lawn.
+It is suggested that you wait at least 10-14 days, or until the grass has started to root before you mow your new lawn.
 After one week, try lifting one of the pieces of sod.
 If it comes up easily, it is too early to cut.
+Mowing before rooting will cause pieces to lift up, so it is recommended you ensure each piece is rooted prior to the first mowing.
+If you try and lift up and there is resistance, it is rooted, if it freely lifts up, it is not rooted.

 After your sod has rooted, the ideal cutting height is between 2-3 inches.